Kelme (company)

-New Millennium Sports, S.L., trading as Kelme (/es/), is a Spanish sports equipment manufacturing company that creates and produces sportswear and athletic shoes.
+New Millennium Sports, S.L., trading as Kelme (/es/), is a Spanish sports equipment manufacturing company that produces sportswear and athletic shoes.
 It was founded in 1963 by Diego and José Quiles and its products are destined for the football, futsal, basketball, running, cricket, and tennis markets.

-Kelme is headquartered in Spain, but has other offices worldwide including a United States Division in Conover, North Carolina.
+Kelme is headquartered in Spain, but has other offices worldwide.

-Kelme sponsored a professional cycling team, together with the Valencian government.

-Their products are endorsed by high-profile players such as David James, Josemi, and Paul Kelly, and others.
-Daniel González Güiza wears the Kelme Masters for RCD Mallorca.
-RCD Espanyol wears kits produced by Kelme.

 Sponsorships

-Teams and athletes sponsored by Kelme worldwide are:
+Teams and athletes sponsored by Kelme worldwide include: